-* There were 8 new cases in Australia, including four in NSW from returned travellers, and four in Victoria.
+* There were 23 new cases in Australia - 15 in Victoria, six in NSW and two in WA.

 GLOBAL CORONAVIRUS NUMBERS

-Data current as of 1700 AEDT October 19, taking in federal and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.
+Data current as of 1730 AEDT October 12, taking in federal government and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.